Aliyah Collier: Professional career

 In 2019, Collier signed with Clube União Sportiva of the Portuguese Liga Feminina de Basquetebol.
 She helped the team post the best defense in the league, allowing only 57.5 points per game before the season was canceled due to the COVID-19 pandemic in Portugal.
 Sportiva finished third in the league and also went to the Cup Finals where it lost to Quinta dos Lombos.
 Collier finished as the league's third best scorer with 19.4 points per game while also averaging 9.9 rebounds, 4.7 assists and 3.1 steals per game.

 The following season, she signed with Kouvottaret of the Finnish Naisten Korisliiga.
 In 29 games, she averaged 15.4 points and 11.2 rebounds per game.

 In July 2021, Collier signed with newly promoted Njarðvík of the Icelandic Úrvalsdeild kvenna.
 She led Njarðvík to the semi-finals of the Icelandic Cup where they lost to eventual winners Haukar.
 After Njarðvík started hot, it faded towards the end of the season and finished with the fourth best record in the league.
 In the playoffs, it knocked out first-place Fjölnir in the semi-finals, 3–1, and advanced to the Úrvalsdeild finals for the first time since 2012.
 In the finals, Njarðvík faced Haukar and took the first game behind Collier's 31 points and 20 rebounds, where she became the first player to achieve a 30–20 game in the Úrvalsdeild finals history.
 After posting 21 points and 13 rebounds in Njarðvík's game two loss, she had 38 points and 20 rebounds in Njarðvík's game three victory.
 In game four she posted 27 points and 20 rebounds in Njarðvík's 51–60 loss.
 In game five, she led Njarðvík to the national championship and was named the Playoffs MVP after posting 24 points and 25 rebounds in the deciding game.
 Following the finals, she signed a 1-year extension with Njarðvík.

 On 18 September 2022, she led Njarðvík to victory in the annual Icelandic Super Cup after posting 45 points and 29 rebounds in the 94-87 victory against Haukar.

+In the Úrvalsdeild, she led the league in scoring and rebounds, averaging 22.1 points and 12.7 rebounds per game.
+On 14 December 2022, she scored a season high 40 points and tied a season high of 21 rebounds while also having 7 assists and 7 steals against Haukar.
+On 18 January 2023, she had a triple-double against Grindavík, with 23 points, 13 rebounds and 10 assists.
+During the regular season, she led the league in points, rebounds and blocks with averages of 22.1 points, 12.7 rebounds and 1.6 blocks, while also averaging 5.8 assist and 4.0 steals per game.
+She suffered a season ending injury in the first game of Njarðvík's first round series against Keflavík.
+Without her, Njarðvík lost the series 1–3.